Prostate Cancer Clinical Trial

 This study seeks to directly test the implementation feasibility of a soccer-based lifestyle change intervention vs a low-cost mobile-health (mHealth) enabled lifestyle intervention and determine their effects on bone health, body composition, mental health, functional and cardiometabolic status among prostate cancer survivors.

-It proposes that leveraging the growing enthusiasm around soccer in Atlanta and the U.S. may lead to increased interest, participation, retention and engagement in lifestyle change programming among prostate cancer (PCa) survivors.
-Therefore, this study seeks to directly test the implementation feasibility of a lifestyle change intervention in combination with RS and determine its effects in bone health, body composition, mental health, functional and cardiometabolic status among PCa survivors.
-A comparison group will receive usual care plus a low cost, mobile-health (mHealth) enabled lifestyle intervention, without supervised physical activity (PA) programming.
+Leveraging the growing enthusiasm around soccer in Atlanta and the U.S. may lead to increased interest, participation, retention and engagement in lifestyle change programming among PCa survivors.
+Therefore, this study seeks to directly test the implementation feasibility of a soccer-based lifestyle change intervention to determine the effect on bone health, body composition, mental health, functional and cardiometabolic status among PCa survivors.

 PCa survivors that had at least 6 months of hormone therapy (i.e. ADT with testosterone lowering agents) within the past 10 years

-Availability of smartphone to receive text messages; 5) Treating Oncologist clearance 6) ability to read in English or Spanish and provide informed consent;
+ability to read in English or Spanish and provide informed consent

 any mobility issues or exercise program contraindications